meltano/meltano/blog/2-why-we-are-building-an-open-source-data-integration-platform.md

 Luckily, we're not starting from zero: Meltano already speaks the Singer language and [uses taps and targets for its extractors and loaders](https://meltano.com/#integration).
 Its support goes beyond simply piping two commands together, as it also manages [configuration](https://meltano.com/docs/command-line-interface.html#config), [entity selection](https://meltano.com/docs/command-line-interface.html#select) and [extractor state](https://github.com/singer-io/getting-started/blob/master/docs/CONFIG_AND_STATE.md#state-file) for you.
 It also makes it super easy to [set up pipeline schedules](https://meltano.com/#orchestration) that can be run on top of a supported orchestrator like [Airflow](https://airflow.apache.org/).

-Additionally, Meltano supports [dbt](https://www.getdbt.com/)-based [transformation as part of every ELT pipeline](https://meltano.com/#transformation), and has [basic point-and-click analytics functionality](https://meltano.com/docs/analysis.html) built in, enabling you to go from data to dashboard using a single tool, that you can [run locally or host on any cloud](https://meltano.com/docs/installation.html).
+Additionally, Meltano supports [dbt](https://www.getdbt.com/)-based [transformation as part of every ELT pipeline](https://meltano.com/#transformation), and comes with a basic web interface for [data source connection and pipeline management](https://meltano.com/docs/analysis.html#connect-data-sources) and [point-and-click analytics and report and dashboard creation](https://meltano.com/docs/analysis.html#explore-your-data), enabling you to go from data to dashboard using a single tool, that you can [run locally or host on any cloud](https://meltano.com/docs/installation.html).

 For the foreseeable future, though, our focus will primarily be on [data integration](https://meltano.com/#integration), not transformation or analysis.